Skip to Main Content Skip to Footer Content

 • Use a microfiber cloth to capture the finer dust on more hard-to-reach places like bookshelves.

-• Use a mop to tackle the affected floors.
+• Use a mop with water to tackle the affected floors.
 Be sure to use the appropriate cleaner for your flooring material.

 Now that your home renovation is truly finished, congratulations!